 - How long will I be repaying the loan?
 Is there any penalty for paying it off early?

 - When do I have to start making payments?
 How long can I defer payments while I'm in school?
-If I go to graduate school and defer payments, how much will I owe when I do start making them?
+If I continue in graduate school can I defer payments?
+How much will I owe when I do start making payments?

 - What percentage of borrowers get the discounts you offer?
 Are your discounts guaranteed or are they subject to change later?

 - Will I lose my on-time payment discount if I make a late payment or if I ask for a change in the payment schedule?

 - Would you allow me to defer or reduce my payments temporarily because of economic hardship?
 Under what circumstances and for how long?